Queen’s Relatives Killed In South Africa Car Crash While Returning From A Safari

 — Sowetan LIVE (@SowetanLIVE) August 12, 2018

-Lady Helen Taylor is the daughter of the Duke of Gloucester and a former fashion ambassador to Giorgio Armani according to OK!
+Lady Helen Taylor is the daughter of the Duke of Gloucester and a former fashion ambassador to Giorgio Armani, according to OK!
 Magazine UK.
 She is number 40 in line to the royal throne.
 Her husband Tim Taylor is an art dealer and owns a gallery near Hyde Park in central London.
 It’s located across the street from the Connaught Hotel, an award-winning luxury hotel.

-Lady Helen Taylor was in the news prior to the recent wedding of Prince Harry to Meghan Markle because she was among the young royals who were not invited to the affair according to Fox News.
+Lady Helen Taylor was in the news prior to the recent wedding of Prince Harry to Meghan Markle because she was among the young royals who were not invited to the affair, according to Fox News.
 The royal nuptials took place at St. George’s Chapel that can hold about 800 people, but only about 600 were invited.
 Prince Harry’s father Prince Charles reportedly made the decision to not invite so many royal relatives.
 It’s said that he prefers a smaller crowd for such occasions.
 One source said that many from the Kent and Gloucester families were not present.
 They did not want to be named because “we’re not allowed to say it,” adding that they could “get into trouble if I’m the one who says it.”
 Princess Diana’s family was involved in the wedding, and all three of her siblings were in attendance.